 Rennie’s Story: The Perfect Euthanasia

-This is a bold claim I know, so I’d like to start by offering an observation about a ‘perfect euthanasia’.
+This blog title is a bold claim I know, so I’d like to start by offering an observation about a ‘perfect euthanasia’.
 What is and isn’t deemed perfect, with regards to the pet’s experience, the human loved ones left behind, and veterinary team’s involvement, is highly subjective.
 We require the full context of the experience to leave us with the proper judgement of indeed “yes, perfect” or……”maybe not so much”.
 If not perfect per se, for the purpose of this article, it only means the experience could have been improved upon in some way.
 The pet ideally still had a very meaningful and peaceful end of life experience.
 What I know for sure is that veterinary teams, carrying out the act of euthanasia, for usually thousands of pets in our professional careers, will from time to time have one that really stands out; one that makes a veterinarian and/or support team think to themselves, “If only they could be like that 100% of the time.”

-This is Rennie.
-Rennie was a 14-year old, male Abyssinian cat who was intelligent, adventurous, and sweet as pie.
-With the plan of delivering a perfect euthanasia, I followed CAETA’s 14 Essential Components of Companion Animal Euthanasia.
-We started off the best way possible by being at home.
-Rennie was in his safe place, going about his normal daily routine, albeit in a weakened state, and pleased to see me.
-I had been working with Rennie through hospice care for the past 2 years due to his liver disease.
+, albeit in a weakened state, and pleased to see me.
+I had been working with Rennie for 2 years due to chronic organ failure and we had developed a kind rapport together.
 His feline brother Albie was there, along with his doting Mom and Dad, while feline sister Grace was napping in the other room.
 Rennie had no anxiety, and instead was content examining my things and swishing around his long sultry tail.
 We gathered on the sun porch to talk for a bit and make sure everything was in order for the family’s wishes.
 We had already completed a fair amount of preplanning to ensure Rennie received the kind, respectful last moments they were looking for.
 I shared with the family a pet loss guide dedicated to Rennie and took time to describe my next steps.
 The pace was slow and uncomplicated, making us feel like we wanted to wrap ourselves in it, especially with the turmoil of emotions happening inside.
 There was no need to rush.

 Rennie would be given a pre-euthanasia anesthetic injection to induce a very deep sleep before the final euthanasia solution was administered.
 It is well known by veterinary teams that many cats do not like the anesthetic injection, so we have to use extra caution to reduce pain.
 Rennie was lying on his side in the sunshine, occasionally flicking his tail to remind us of his alertness.
 I slowly inserted the small needle into his thigh muscle and pushed in my medicine.
 No reaction (I had blended my drugs to reduce the risk of stinging as best I could).
 Rennie didn’t even lift his head.
 In fact, while the medicine was working through his body, he never raised his head again.
 Rennie just went to sleep.
 It was exactly what we had hoped for.
 Mom, Dad, brother Albie, and myself created a circle of love around him and waited patiently until he was in the deep state of sleep.
 We quietly shared stories about his life while they stroked his velvety fur.
 When Rennie was fully anesthetized, and the family softly declared they were ready to proceed, I gave the final injection of euthanasia solution.
 Rennie took one big breath, exhaled, and was gone.
 The smooth, gentle nature of the passing was so welcomed.
 Mom and Dad remained close by his side for as long as they needed.